Badminton-Apps/badman/code/libs/frontend/config/README.md

-# frontend-config
+# @badman/frontend-config

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test frontend-config` to execute the unit tests.
+Run `nx test @badman/frontend-config` to execute the unit tests.